 BLACK INDIANS: A HIDDEN HERITAGE by William Loren Katz (Atheneum, 1986).
 A thorough but clear look at a critical and traditionally (by mainstream historians) discounted population withinn Indian Country.
 Ages 10-up.

-THE PEOPLE SHALL CONTINUE by Simon Ortiz (Acoma), illustrated by Sharol Graves (Children’s Book Press, 1988).
+THE PEOPLE SHALL CONTINUE by Simon Ortiz (Acoma), illustrated by Sharol Graves (Children’s Book Press, 1988)(Lee & Low, 2017).
 For all of its poetry and brevity, this oral chronicle of the history of Native peoples to present day is honest, inspiring, and surprisingly complete.
 Ages 5-up.
-Look for the 40th anniversary edition from Lee & Low (2017).

 SPOTTED TAIL by David Heska Wanbli Weiden (Sicangu Lakota), illustrated by Jim Yellowhawk (Itazipco Band of the Cheyenne River Sioux Tribe- Onodoga/Iroquois) and Pat Kinsella (Reycraft, 2019).
 Picture book biography of the famous Lakota leader.
 Ages 4-up.
 More on this title from Cynsations.